taflaj/taflaj.github.io/_posts/2024-05-15-functional-programming.md

 fibonacci2b(1000)
 ```

-    37.6 ns ± 0.98 ns per loop (mean ± std. dev. of 7 runs, 10,000,000 loops each)
+    35 ns ± 0.0798 ns per loop (mean ± std. dev. of 7 runs, 10,000,000 loops each)

-The other difference is that `cache` could be faster than `lru_cache` because, among other reasons, it doesn't have to manage limits.
+The other difference is that `cache` could be faster than `lru_cache` because, among other reasons, it doesn't manage limits.
 Care must be taken, though, because resource consumption could increase significantly over time <mark>and it would be very hard to pinpoint the root cause</mark>.

 By the way, did you notice that the examples using `cache` and `lru_cache` ran faster than my previous code caching intermediate results internally (fibonacci4)?